 Figure 1.
-Operating area (shaded green) subject to marine casualty reporting under 46 USC 6101(f)(1) for a marine casualty involving a U.S. citizen on a foreign passenger vessel.
+Operating area (shaded green) subject to marine casualty reporting under 46 U.S.C. § 6101(f)(1) for a marine casualty involving a U.S. citizen on a foreign passenger vessel.

 For the purpose of this policy, a marine casualty is considered to involve a United States citizen if the casualty results in the citizen's death or serious injury, or he or she has gone missing.
-It also includes casualties where the citizen was at risk of injury or death as a result of the casualty and/or action that was taken either out of necessity or as a precaution to protect the citizen from harm (e.g. a U.S. citizen has to be evacuated from a foreign vessel).
+It also includes casualties where the citizen was at risk of injury or death as a result of the casualty and/or action is taken, either out of necessity or as a precaution, to protect the citizen from harm (e.g., a U.S. citizen has to be evacuated from a foreign vessel).

-- b.
-In addition to the U.S. Coast Guard's statutory and regulatory marine casualty investigation requirements and in accordance with generally recognized practices and procedures of international law, the Coast Guard may investigate any marine casualty where the United States is a SIS as defined in Reference (a).
-Depending on the circumstances this could include marine casualties involving a foreign vessel outside of waters subject to the jurisdiction of the United States. - 7.
-For any marine casualty, whether it falls under the criteria in paragraph 5 or 6, there may be one or more other SISs (e.g., flag States, coastal States) that have a responsibility and authority to conduct a marine casualty investigation.
-It is the Coast Guard's position that it is in the best interest of maritime safety and all parties involved that, whenever possible, SISs work jointly and cooperatively to the greatest extent practicable when investigating marine casualties.
+- 7. For any marine casualty, whether it falls under the criteria in paragraph 5 or paragraph 6, there may be one or more other SISs (e.g., flag States, coastal States) that have a responsibility and authority to conduct a marine casualty investigation.
+It is the Coast Guard's position that it is in the best interest of all parties involved and for maritime safety in general that, whenever possible, SISs work jointly and cooperatively to the greatest extent practicable when investigating marine casualties. - 8.
+STATUS OF THE CODE OF THE INTERNATIONAL STANDARDS AND RECOMMENDED PRACTICES FOR A SAFETY INVESTIGATION INTO A MARINE CASUALTY OR MARINE INCIDENT (Code).
+On May 16, 2008, amendments made to the Chapter XI-1 to the International Convention on the Safety of Life at Sea (the Convention)